ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 ### WordPress Administration

 After you install WordPress and have logged into the WordPress Dashboard, you will come across a bunch of stuff you may not have seen before.
-Let’s walk through the different items in the Dashboard.
+Let's walk through the different items in the Dashboard.
 The best way to follow this portion of the lesson is to be logged into the WordPress Dashboard and to see mess around to see how everything works.

 Many of the definitions of the terms below are taken directly from the WordPress Codex.